Spark, 2degrees and Vodafone release app for blocking terror content

-Spark, 2degrees and Vodafone have released an app for blocking terror content.
+Spark, 2degrees and Vodafone have released an app for blocking the Christchurch gunman's name from appearing on most websites.

-The trio say the #ShareNoEvil Chrome browser extension will starve attention-seeking terrorists of the publicity they crave.
+The trio say the #ShareNoEvil Chrome browser extension will starve the alleged killer of the publicity he seeks.

-If you follow the instructions here to install the free software (instructions are here), it will block the name of the Christchurch gunman on "a number of mainstream websites" and replaces it with the words "Share no evil."
+If you follow the instructions to install the free software (instructions are here), it will block the name of the Christchurch gunman on "a number of mainstream websites" and replace it with the words "Share no evil."
+The rest of the site appears as usual.

-The telcos did not immediately respond to a request to detail the mainstream websites targetted by their app, whose domain was registered by Spark.
-Nor did they immediately detail what content would be blocked, or at least swapped out with "Share no evil."
+"It is just one small way to show our support for the victims, but also deprive the gunman's aim for notoriety," a spokeswoman for the telcos says.

 Chrome is Google's web browser.
 An extension - not always loved by IT departments - is a piece of software that gives the browser extra abilities, such as ad-blocking.